dkhrunov/dkhrunov/README.md

 I'm a Front-end Typescript Developer from Russia ❤️, **24 years old** and 3 years of coding 💻.

-I am engaged in front-end development, the main stack of Angular 2+ and in my free time I continue my training in the field of front-end, JS / TS and studying other front-end frameworks.
+Engaged in front-end development, the main stack of Angular 2+ and in my free time I continue my training in the field of front-end, JS / TS and studying other front-end frameworks.

+I'm a micro-frontend enthusiast, created the [ngx-mfe](https://github.com/dkhrunov/ngx-mfe) library for a plugin-based approach to MFE, and wrote several posts about MFE, you can read it [here](https://dekh.medium.com/angular-micro-frontend-architecture-part-1-3-the-concept-of-micro-frontend-architecture-2ff56a5ac264).

-I build software with **Javascript/Typescript** (**React** and **Angular**) 🛠.
+I build software with **Javascript/Typescript** (**Angular** and **React**) 🛠.

 * 🖤 Love technology.
 * 🎓 Always strive to write clean, understandable and high-quality code.